QuasarApp/CQtDeployer/md/en/DisableShortcats.md

 For solve this problem i recomendet override the default qt installer framework template.

 # Note
-From CQtDeployer 1.5.1 you can add option -disableShortcuts for disable automation create shortcuts.
+Starting from CQtDeployer 1.5.1, you can use the -disableShortcuts option to disable the automatic creation of shortcuts.

 ### Example: